danryan/runbooks-mirror/docs/zoekt/README.md

 ### `kube_persistent_volume_claim_disk_space`

 [Zoekt architecture](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/code_search_with_zoekt/) has logic which detects when nodes disk usage is over the limit.
 Projects will be removed from each node until it the node disk usage under the limit.
-If the disk space is not coming down quick enough, remove namespaces using the [reallocation task](#reallocating-namespaces-from-one-zoekt-node-to-another), [remove namepaces manually](#removing-a-namespace-from-the-zoekt-node-manually), or [mark the node as lost a last resort](#marking-a-zoekt-node-as-lost).
+If the disk space is not coming down quick enough, remove namespaces using the [eviction task](#evicting-namespaces-from-one-zoekt-node-to-another), [remove namepaces manually](#removing-a-namespace-from-the-zoekt-node-manually), or [mark the node as lost a last resort](#marking-a-zoekt-node-as-lost).

 WARNING: The PVC disk size must not be increased manually.
 Zoekt nodes are sized with a specific PVC size and it must remain consistant across all nodes.